nehjoshi/The-Mirror-Test/README.md

 client/package.json.**

 ## Future Goals
-Node.js will be connected to a MongoDB database using Mongoose, to store responses of users (anonymously), for research and to obtain statistical information.
+Node.js will be connected to a MongoDB database using Mongoose, to store responses of users to implement autosave and auto-reminder features.